SeaGL/seagl.github.io/README.md

   - [`archive-conferences`](./_archive-conferences)
   - [`archive-sessions`](./_archive-sessions)

-To create the archive of a given year, first import the data from OSEM—
+To create the archive of a given year, first import the data from the schedule—

 ```bash
 bundle exec rake import[2020]